aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/using-document-elements/using-footnotes-and-endnotes/_index.md

 ---
 title: Using Footnotes and Endnotes in Aspose.Words for Java
-linktitle: Using Footnotes and Endnotes in Aspose.Words for Java
+linktitle: Using Footnotes and Endnotes
 second_title: Aspose.Words Java Document Processing API
 description: Learn to use footnotes and endnotes effectively in Aspose.Words for Java.
 Enhance your document formatting skills today!
 type: docs